 Colchester: Chavasse VC House, officially opened May 2012; it provides residential accommodation for up to 29 personnel and 30 day attendees

 Tidworth: Tedworth House, opened July 2011; it provides residential accommodation for up to 54 personnel and 30 day attendees

 Catterick: Phoenix House; it provides residential accommodation for up to 50 personnel and a further 30 day attendees

 Germany: Brydon House, opened February 2012; it provides residential accommodation for up to 9 personnel and a further 15 day attendees

 Battle Back Centre (Lilleshall): The Defence Adaptive Sports and Adventurous Training Centre, opened in October 2011; it provides residential accommodation for up to 24 personnel

-In addition, the Royal Navy operate Hasler Company, based in HMS Drake at Plymouth, which is effectively a Royal Navy Personnel Recovery Centre for use by all three Services; expansion of the facilities at HMS Drake is being supported by Help for Heroes.
+In addition, the Royal Navy operate Hasler Company, based in HMS Drake at Plymouth, which is effectively a Royal Navy Personnel Recovery Centre for use by all 3 services; expansion of the facilities at HMS Drake is being supported by Help for Heroes.

 Edinburgh House PRC, Edinburgh

 Edinburgh House is a British Army led personnel recovery centre, operated by The Royal British Legion (and in partnership with Erskine, a veterans’ charity).